BhupeshB7/Coursemanager/README.md

 - `GET /enrollments/student/{studentId}` - View student enrollments
 - `POST /enrollments/update-grade/{id}` - Update enrollment grade
 - `GET /enrollments/delete/{id}` - Delete an enrollment
+### Fronted Features
+## Features

+### Student Management
+- Add new students with name, email, phone number, and address
+- View a paginated list of all students with search and filter options
+- Update existing student information
+- Delete students with confirmation
+- View courses enrolled by each student

+### Course Management
+- Create new courses with code, name, credit hours, and description
+- View a paginated list of all courses
+- Update course details
+- Delete courses with confirmation
+- View students enrolled in each course

+### Enrollment Management
+- Enroll students in courses with enrollment date tracking
+- View all enrollments with pagination
+- Filter enrollments by student or course
+- Remove enrollments with confirmation
+- Generate reports on enrollments

+### System Features
+- Responsive design that works on desktop and mobile devices
+- User-friendly interface with intuitive navigation
+- Form validation to ensure data integrity
+- Success and error notifications
+- Pagination for better performance with large datasets
+- Search and filter capabilities for easy data access
+- Modern UI with Font Awesome icons

 ## Best Practices Implemented